-- Students are required to follow the school calendar, which includes one hundred eighty (180) school days. - All students must log in to the GADCA Online School (GOLS) via ClassConnects every day. - Six unexcused absences from required class sessions equals one (1) unexcused day of school. - Students are considered present for class if they attend the entire session. - Time spent in class will automatically be logged in ClassConnects. - If a student's ClassConnects attendance records are less than half of the required hours for their grade band, they will be counted absent for that day. - Homeroom attendance is required daily for all students. - Per SBOE Rule 160-5-1-.02, the minimum number of hours required per school day are as follows: - 6th 12th Grade 5.5 hours per day
+- Students are required to follow the school calendar, which includes one hundred eighty (180) school days. - All students must log in to the GADCA Online Middle and/or High School (OMHS) via ClassConnects every day. - Students are considered present for class if they attend the entire session. - Time spent in synchronous class will automatically be logged in ClassConnects. - Asynchronous sessions must be logged by the parent. - If a student's ClassConnects attendance records are less than half of the required hours for their grade band, they will be counted absent for that day. - Homeroom attendance is required for all students. - Per SBOE Rule 160-5-1-.02, the minimum number of hours required per school day are as follows: - \circ 6th 12th Grade 5.5 hours per day

-For more information:

-Student Attendance Protocol Committee website

-State Attendance Rule

-Georgia Attendance Laws

-Georgia Compulsory Attendance Law: O.C.G.A. § 20-2-690.1
+For more information: Student Attendance Protocol Committee website State Attendance Rule Georgia Attendance Laws Georgia Compulsory Attendance Law: O.C.G.A. § 20-2-690.1